 The fixed rate payment CF needs to account for the modified PV of the floating leg.

 (Note that a swap's valuation with counterparty risk requires two adjustments.
 Only the credit valuation adjustment [CVA] is shown above.
-However, if one’s counterparty defaults, one no longer has to make his/her obligated payments to the other party either, which would increase the value of the contract.
+However, if one’s counterparty defaults, one no longer has to make their obligated payments to the other party either, which would increase the value of the contract.
 This adjustment is called the Debit Value Adjustment [DBA] and not shown above).

 Pricing Under Central Clearing